Asem7Yousry/Geek_lap_task/README.md

 - request on each url
 - get all symbols in speceific interval time
 - loop on symbols to get specific symbol

+## comit 5_ make symbols catched and symbol in search be in upper case to compare between then .
+- make symbol letters in search in upper case
+- seperate each span text from its '$' in its begining
+- make span text letters in upper case
+- compare between symbol and span text in upper case